Brown, Theodore M.

 - firstname.lastname@example.org | (585) 275-1985

-Interests: Dr. van Wijngaarden's research focuses on the potential role of occupational and environmental exposures (primarily heavy metals and pesticides) in the development of cancer and neurological conditions in both children and adults.
+Interests: Dr. van Wijngaarden's primary research efforts have focused on the influence of environmental exposures on cognitive outcomes in children and adults.
+He leads the Seychelles Child Development Study (SCDS) which for over 30 years has investigated the impact of pre- and postnatal methylmercury exposure on child development.
+He also has significant collaborative research experience in clinical and population health research.
 Dr. van Wijngaarden's teaching responsibilities include: PH 201W Environmental Health and PM 413 Field Epidemiology.
-He is the primary advisor for students majoring in Epidemiology and the primary advisor for students majoring in Environmental Health.
+He is the primary advisor for students majoring in Epidemiology and for students majoring in Environmental Health.